postalserver/docs/content/en/install/prerequisites.md

 ```

 * This will run a MariaDB instance and have it listen on port 3306.
-* To be sure to choose a secure password.
+* Be sure to choose a secure password.
 You'll need to put this in your Postal configuration when you install it so be sure to make a (secure) note of it.

 ## RabbitMQ